qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 (Ada uses /= for “not equal.”)
 In C, the bit-wise & and | operators can be used as non-short-circuiting alternatives to && and || when their arguments are logical (zero or one) values. ■ If we think of and and or as binary operators, short circuiting can be consid- ered an example of delayed or* lazy* evaluation: the operands are “passed” uneval- uated.
 Internally, the operator evaluates the ﬁrst operand in any case, the second only when needed.
 In a language like Algol 68, which allows arbitrary control ﬂow constructs to be used inside expressions, conditional evaluation can be speciﬁed explicitly with if... then ... else; see Exercise 6.13.
 When used to determine the ﬂow of control in a selection or iteration con- struct, short-circuit Boolean expressions do not really have to calculate a Boolean value; they simply have to ensure that control takes the proper path in any given situation.
 We will look more closely at the generation of code for short-circuit expressions in Section 6.4.1.

-## 3CHECK YOUR UNDERSTANDING

-### 12. Given the ability to assign a value into a variable, why is it useful to be able to

-specify an* initial* value?
+3**CHECK YOUR UNDERSTANDING** 12.
+Given the ability to assign a value into a variable, why is it useful to be able to specify an* initial* value?

-### 13. What are aggregates?
+## 13. What are* aggregates*?
 Why are they useful?

-* Explain the notion of* deﬁnite assignment* in Java and C#.
+14. Explain the notion of* deﬁnite assignment* in Java and C#.

-### 15. Why is it generally expensive to catch all uses of uninitialized variables at run
+## 15. Why is it generally expensive to catch all uses of uninitialized variables at run time?

-time?

-### 16. Why is it impossible to catch all uses of uninitialized variables at compile time?
+* Why is it impossible to catch all uses of uninitialized variables at compile time?

-### 17. Why do most languages leave unspeciﬁed the order in which the arguments

-of an operator or function are evaluated?
+  17. Why do most languages leave unspeciﬁed the order in which the arguments of an operator or function are evaluated?
   18. What is* short-circuit* Boolean evaluation?
 Why is it useful?

-## 6.2

-### **Structured and Unstructured Flow**
+6.2 **Structured and Unstructured Flow**

 Control ﬂow in assembly languages is achieved by means of conditional and un- conditional jumps (branches).
 Early versions of Fortran mimicked the low-level **EXAMPLE** 6.39